arriolac/arriolac.github.io/source/_posts/2015-12-21-should-you-support-landscape.markdown

 ```

 Although there are some valid use cases where you want to do this, this should be done as a last resort.
 This is a very common beginner mistake as it appears to get around the issue of saving state; however, doing so might have some unintended consequences.
-For example, say you want to declare a landscape/portrait-specific resource, that resource will not be loaded automatically and you need to explicitly load the resource in Activity#onConfigurationChanged().
+For example, say you want to declare a landscape/portrait-specific resource, that resource will not be loaded automatically on a configuration change and you need to instead explicitly load the resource in `Activity#onConfigurationChanged()`.
 Not knowing this consequence can be a pain to debug.

 A quote from [Romain Guy](http://www.curious-creature.com/):